vaubarth/anypath/README.rst

 Basic Usage
 -----------
-AnyPath uses `pathproviders` to handle different remote resources.
+AnyPath uses :code:`pathproviders` to handle different remote resources.
 The resources are then fetched to a new temporary directory where you can work with them.
-The newly fetched ressources are wrapped in a `pathlib.Path`.
+The newly fetched ressources are wrapped in a :code:`pathlib.Path`.

 .. code-block:: python